shn4rk/MorePlayerLobby-RvThereYet/README.md

    - Ability to copy files into the game folder (admin rights may be required).

 2. **Download**
-   - Download the latest version of UE4SS + Mod package from this git
+   - Download the latest Release of UE4SS + Mod package from this git
    - Confirm you have the game installed.

 3. **Install UE4SS + Mod**